CopilotC-Nvim/CopilotChat.nvim/README.md

       prompt = '> /COPILOT_GENERATE\n\nPlease generate tests for my code.',
     },
     Commit = {
-      prompt = 'Write commit message for the change with commitizen convention.
+      prompt = '> #git:staged\n\nWrite commit message for the change with commitizen convention.
 Make sure the title has maximum 50 characters and message is wrapped at 72 characters.
-Wrap the whole message in code block with language gitcommit.', selection = select.gitdiff,
+Wrap the whole message in code block with language gitcommit.', },
-    },
   },